 According to the crash investigation report, the driver stated that while making a left turn from E. Broad onto Elm St., "a pedestrian walked in front of her vehicle."
 The pedestrian stated that while attempting to cross Elm Street westbound in a marked crosswalk with the right of way that she was struck by the vehicle, a Honda Pilot, making a left turn.

-On Tuesday, July 10, Patch asked readers if the 2010 New Jersey state law that requires motorists to stop rather than simply yield to pedestrians in crosswalks was making any difference in Westfield.
+On Tuesday, July 10, Patch asked readers if the that requires motorists to stop rather than simply yield to pedestrians in crosswalks was making any difference in Westfield.

 The following are the results of the question: Are motorists and pedestrians exercising caution with regard to crosswalks?

 - Yes, both are observing the law.
 10 (10%)

 - I think motorists should be more careful.
 16 (17%)

 - I think pedestrians should be more careful.
 22 (23%)